bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 Extension Point Reference
 -------------------------

-Axon Ivy supports the following extension points:
+|axon-ivy| supports the following extension points:

 :public-api:`IServerExtension </ch/ivyteam/ivy/server/IServerExtension.html>`
-  A Server extension can be used to start and stop your code when the Axon Ivy Engine is started or stopped.
+  A Server extension can be used to start and stop your code when the |ivy-engine|
+  is started or stopped.
 Server extensions can be accessed from Process Start Event and Process Intermediate Event Beans and also from every process element using the ivy.extensions environment variable.